ai-cfia/membrane-backend/README.md

 ## Work Flow

 Louis Login Backend offers a comprehensive workflow that ensures a seamless Single Sign-On (SSO) experience.
 The system operates through a series of steps starting from the client application check to email verification and eventual redirection after verification.

 For a detailed step-by-step breakdown and to understand how the API endpoints function within this process, please refer to the [WORKFLOW documentation](./WORKFLOW.md).

-## Setting Up a Quart Application
+## Setting Up a Flask Application
->**Note:** If you're using a `devcontainer`, the steps involving virtual environments are not necessary.
-However, for developers not using `devcontainer`, the virtual environment setup remains relevant.

-Follow the instructions below to set up a Quart application in your environment:
+Follow the instructions below to set up a Flask application in your environment:

 ### Using virtual environment